danbev/learning-ai/notes/model-formats.md

 `vocab.txt` is a text file that lists all tokens in the model's vocabulary, each on a new line.

+`merges.txt' is a text file that is used with Byte-Pair Encoding (BPE) and similar tokenizers.
+This file contains rules for how to combine subword units , or tokens, into larger units during tokenization.

 ### TensorFlow
 Uses the SavedModel format, which is a serialized model that can be loaded into